In just four months, residents of the State College Area School District will vote on a proposed high school project.

 “Three-quarters of our kids cross the street for at least one class,” high school Principal Scott DeShong said.
 “We have significant foot traffic every 47 minutes.”

 O’Donnell added: “If you come by our building in the evening, it’s like the New York City of our district.
-There’s something going on all the time.”• The district included teachers and parents in its planning to help assure that the new high school brought greatly enhanced learning opportunities.
+There’s something going on all the time.”

 The district’s plans call for grouping of classrooms in learning pods and a “9th Grade Experience” to ease the transition to high school.